New advisory committee will evaluate if street names tied to Confederacy should be changed

 BATON ROUGE - A new group created by the East Baton Rouge Metro Council will spend a year studying Confederate street names, and evaluate whether they should be changed.

-The council approved the measure in a unanimous vote Wednesday, after pushing it back two weeks ago due to concerns from certain council members.
+The EBR Metro Council approved the measure in a unanimous vote Wednesday, after pushing it back two weeks ago due to concerns from certain council members.

-Before the vote, lead sponsor and Councilwoman Erika Green mentioned a report from the Southern Poverty Law Center that listed 55 streets and roads in Louisiana which had ties to slavery, racism and the Confederacy.
+Before the vote, lead sponsor Councilwoman Erika Green mentioned a report from the Southern Poverty Law Center that listed 55 streets and roads in Louisiana which had ties to slavery, racism and the Confederacy.
 Three of those streets are in East Baton Rouge Parish.

 "At the end of the day, this committee is meant to start a conversation," said Councilman Dwight Hudson, according to The Advocate.